0xadada/0xadada/README.md

  # 0xADADA

-Currently writing a translation to Guy Debords 1967 book, _[The Society of the Spectacle](https://github.com/unredacted-word/spectacle)_, due out shortly on [█ Unredacted Word](https://unredacted-word.pub).
+Recently published a new edition of Guy Debord's 1967 book, _[The Society of the Spectacle](https://unredacted-word.pub/spectacle/)_, out now on [█ Unredacted Word](https://unredacted-word.pub).